tylerapplebaum/EC2IndexPage/README.md

 * 8/15/19: If I choose to clean up the DynamoDB table, I'll probably want an external Lambda function to do that.
 It could check for currently running instances and delete anything not matching a currently running instance ID.

 * 8/15/19: It would be nice to see some other info besides the IP address, like instance type, or something else from the metadata.

+* 8/15/19: Create CloudFormation template that includes an Auto Scaling Group and Launch Configuration.
+The CF template should also have an S3 bucket to pull in the modified httpd.conf file (includes X-Forwarded-For logging).
+The CF template can include **all** of the prerequisites above, like the DynamoDB table, Cognito config, and IAM roles.